 The road trip continues with the picturesque Eastern Townships village of Knowlton.

-Take a stroll through the illuminated town center at night, before spending some time on Douglass Beach, directly on Brome Lake, and close to Mont Sutton for incredible views.
+We stroll through the brightly lit downtown in the autumnal darkness, before spending some time on Douglass Beach, directly on Brome Lake, and close to Mont Sutton for incredible views.

 For fans of crime fiction and booktok and true crime junkies, there’s a guided tour of the Three Pines series by Louise Penny, who drew inspiration for her novels from Knowlton and North Hatley.